vktr274/MLP-Fashion-MNIST/README.md

 )
 ```

-We used the `ToTensor` transform on the input datasets, which converts the images to tensors and normalizes the pixel values to the range [0, 1].
+We also use a `Flatten` layer like in the Tensorflow implementation.
+We used the `ToTensor` transform on the input datasets, which converts the images to tensors and normalizes the pixel values to the range [0, 1] like the `Rescaling` layer in Tensorflow.

 ```py
 data = FashionMNIST(root='../data', download=True, transform=ToTensor())